acg-team/Selection-in-Genes-Course/tutorials/branch-model/Results.md

 | M0 vs Two-ratio   | 2(-904.637 - (-906.017)) = 2.76  | 14 - 13 = 1        | 0.0966       |

 These tests confirm our previous conclusions.
 Firstly, we can reject the M0 model in favour of the free- and three-ratio models.
 Secondly, we cannot reject the M0 in favour of the two-ratio model.
 Combined with our previous tests, we can conclude that of all the models tested the three-ratio one is the best choice, with the M0 and two-ratio models being too constrained and the free-ratio model likely being too free for the data at hand.

-However, we are now performing 6 different tests based on the same data and analyses, meaning that we need to perform at least some basic kind of multiple testing correction.
-We can use Bonferroni correction, which is a conservative approach in which we simply divide the selected p-value by the number of tests and use that as the cutoff in each of the tests.
-In this case we selected 0.05 as our p-value, which means that with the correction the p-value for each of the tests performed will be 0.05/6 = 0.008(3).
-Notably, the two- vs three-ratio test and the M0 vs three-ratio test still hold, confirming our inicial conclusion.

 > - What are the estimates of ω from the best model?
 What can you conclude from them?